-One aspect of the shortage is that students in nursing programs are no longer required to become certified as a CNA.
+One aspect of the shortage of CNAs is that students in nursing programs are no longer required to become certified as a CNA.
 Such a requirement for students is up to each nursing education program.
 In recent years, nursing education programs have responded to expectations of their accrediting body that programs be no longer and include no more credits than necessary.
 (A CNA certificate program can be a 3 - 4 credit course).
 According to reports, this has driven the elimination of the requirement that nursing students become CNAs.
+A potential unintended consequence of elimination of this CNA education requirement is decreased enrollment in nursing assistant programs and a decreased pool of employees.

-With recent changes in accreditation, some programs may be considering adding it back.
-Some believe CNA certification leads to more successful nursing students, and the requirement contributed to a larger pool of CNAs.
-Others are concerned about the tuition cost to students, and believe it forces people to become certified who have no interest in being a CNA.
+With recent changes in accreditation, some programs may be considering adding the CNA certification requirement back.
+Some believe CNA certification leads to more successful nursing students, and report the previous requirement contributed to a larger pool of CNAs.
+Others are concerned about the tuition cost to students, and believe it forces people to become certified who have no interest in being a CNA, creating a "revolving door" among CNAs who leave CNA jobs quickly upon graduation as a nurse.
 HealthForce Minnesota is surveying the status of this requirement on MNSCU campuses, and will have results in late 2015 or early 2016.